What to Wear For Your Family Session

 Dress like yourselves, but at your best!

-Logos are not good.
+Logos are usually not so good.

-Too many bold colors, or too many colors in general can dominate the pictures, consider a pop of color.
+Too many bold colors, or too many colors in general can dominate the pictures.
+Consider a pop of color.

 On the beach, the girls wearing something flowy is always nice.